Rebecca Hollweg: Other recordings

-Rebeca Hollweg provided background vocals on Now Then, the 2005 album by Jeb Loy Nichols and on Hopetown House, the 2009 album by Clara Sanabras & the Real Lowdown.
+Rebecca Hollweg provided background vocals on Now Then, the 2005 album by Jeb Loy Nichols and on Hopetown House, the 2009 album by Clara Sanabras & the Real Lowdown.

 She has also recorded duets with Tony Penultimate, aka Peter Brooke Turner of the Ukulele Orchestra of Great Britain, on his 2014 album Adventures in Gibberish.

 She sang a duet with Jeb Loy Nichols on his song "Dear Love" on Andy Hamill's album Bee for Bass (2003).